Saravanannus/sara-capstone-hcp/README.md

-# ce6-capstone-grp1
+# ce6-Capstone-Project-grp1 : CI/CD with GitHub Actions, Terraform, and AWS

-#### Introduction
+## Overview
-This is a sample application used to demonstrate a POC of using GitHub Actions to deploy to AWS ECR and Fargate.
+This project automates deployments using GitHub Actions and Terraform.
+The pipeline manages both DEV and PROD environments hosted on AWS, with infrastructure configurations stored in Terraform Cloud.

 ## The Team Consist of:
 - Jyoti Rani